cecca46/AnnoGCD/README.md

 - **`NCD/train_utils.py`**: Includes utility functions for training the model, such as accuracy computation and loss functions.
 - **`NCD/utils.py`**: Provides additional utility functions such as data preprocessing, clustering accuracy calculation, and graph adjacency matrix construction.

+## Notebook and example

+A python notebook is provided in `NCD/notebook/NCD.ipynb` to reproduce the results and figure of the paper.
+Simply change the data directory to the preferred dataset to analyse.